Buffalo and Susquehanna Railroad: North to Buffalo

-Between 1905 and 1910 Brooks and Pittsburgh (Brooks Locomotive Works and the Pittsburgh Locomotive and Car Works) built forty-six 2-8-0s, numbered 123-168 to handle the increasing traffic from the coal heading to Buffalo.
+Between 1905 and 1910 Brooks and Pittsburgh (Brooks Locomotive Works and the Pittsburgh Locomotive and Car Works) built forty-six 2–8–0s, numbered 123–168 to handle the increasing traffic from the coal heading to Buffalo.

 From 1901 to 1907, the Buffalo and Susquehanna had doubled in size as its main business shifted from hauling lumber to hauling coal and coke to Buffalo.
 The Goodyear brothers improved and upgraded the infrastructure, ordered many new cars and locomotives for the increased traffic.
 The brothers had taken out a large mortgage, went public with the company, invested heavily in the iron company and terminals in Buffalo, and now were desperately seeking the returns on their investments.
 They would never see any.

 Only a few months after the agreement to run the passenger trains on the Erie Railroad to get to Buffalo, Frank H. Goodyear died in May 1907.
 His brother, Charles W. Goodyear, took over.

 Bankrupt

 Once completed in 1907, the Buffalo & Susquehanna Railway (Buffalo to Wellsville) leased the Buffalo & Susquehanna Railroad (the rest of the system) for 999 years, and operated the whole as the Buffalo & Susquehanna Railway.
-Along with the B&S Railroad went the Addison and Susquehanna Railroad, extending from the state line to Addison, NY and the Wellsville Coudersport and Pine Creek Railroad, extending from the state line to Wellsville, NY.
+Along with the B&S Railroad went the Addison and Susquehanna Railroad, extending from the state line to Addison, New York, and the Wellsville Coudersport and Pine Creek Railroad, extending from the state line to Wellsville, New York.
 By now, it was proving to be really difficult and expensive to have a single rail line to Buffalo for the sole purpose of only moving your own freight.

 In early 1908, all the railroad unions from Chicago to New York were given notice that wages were to be cut for most railroad workers on all lines in the Spring.
 The Buffalo and Susquehanna was asking for a 10% reduction in salaries.
 Officials of the Switchman's Union declared that if salaries were reduced, the union would strike on the Buffalo and Susquehanna Railroad first.

 About this time, the long and very old mine spur to Gurnee was abandoned about 1910.
 This spur was around in 1884, when the line was still a part of the Addison and Northern Pennsylvania Railroad.
 It was 4.5 mi long and went to a coal mine, and was near Davis Station on the line to Addison.

 In the end of the aughts, the Government and the ICC were gaining power and were cracking down on companies and railroads.
 In the Spring of 1909, The Buffalo and Susquehanna Railroad and the Buffalo and Susquehanna Coal Mining Company were accused by the government of breaking Tariff Laws.
 The Railroad was indicted by a Federal Grand Jury for failure to observe tariff laws and granting concessions.
 The coal company was indicted for accepting those concessions.